nearform/orion/docs/auth/README.md

 ```
 ### Bypassing AWS Amplify's authentication module in local development environment

 For local development purposes you might not want to configure the AWS authentication module.
-For that purpose the project supports both **Authenticacion mode** and **Bypass authentication mode**.
+For that purpose the project supports both **Authenticacion mode** and **Bypass authentication mode** in local development environment.

 You can switch between modes by setting up the desired environments variables in `packages/gatsby-plugin-orion-view/.env.development` and `packages/gatsby-plugin-orion-edit/.env.development` files.
 If `BYPASS_AWS_COGNITO` environment variable is set to `false` the Authentication mode is enabled.
 In this scenario, Amplify's authentication module must be configured.